What is the BioWork Certificate course?

 What do the costs for BioWork Certificate course cover?

 The BioWork Certificate course registration fee includes registration, supplies, materials, and rental of lab coat and safety glasses.
 The fee must be paid on the day of registration.
-Only credit cards, checks, and money orders are accepted for payment.

 Is financial aid available for students?